Mason Staff Senate

 Meeting ID: 931 0040 3860 / Passcode: 621190

-Add this meeting to your calendar.
+Add this meeting to my calendar.

 The Staff Senate represents all classified and non-student wage employees at George Mason University.
 Working closely with university administration, we address concerns that have an impact on the quality of work-life for the George Mason community.
 The work of the senate is accomplished through open and continuous communication with its constituents.